DimaD/daylite-models/README.markdown

         password: my_password

-Add the following line to you environment.rb
+Add the following line to you environment.rb:

     Daylite::Base.establish_connection(:daylite)

 You are ready to rock!
 Now you can use Daylite classes in you application as usual Rails models.

 Usage as a standalone library
 -----------------------------
-The easiest way is to create file config/database.yml relative to you running script and place _daylite_ config in it (see Usage as Rails plugin for example).
-After this you need to place
+Place

     require 'daylite_models'

-somewhere in you initialization code and you are done.

-Another way is to provide connection info directly through Daylite::Base.establish_connection call.
+somewhere in you initialization code and provide connection info through Daylite::Base.establish_connection call.
 You will need to provide adapter, database, host, username and password params.
 See ActiveRecord::Base.establish_connection and Openbase documentation for more info.
+You may use the following piece of code:

+    DAYLITE_DATABASE_CONFIG = 'config/database.yml'
+    DAYLITE_CONFIG_SECTION = 'daylite'

+    if File.exist?(DAYLITE_DATABASE_CONFIG)
+      yaml = YAML::load(File.read(DAYLITE_DATABASE_CONFIG))

+      if yaml[DAYLITE_CONFIG_SECTION]
+        Daylite::Base.establish_connection( yaml[DAYLITE_CONFIG_SECTION] )
+      end
+    end